 Table 3: Overview of assessment

 The end-of-course examination will be made up of a range of question types.
-It is anticipated the exam will be computer-based.
 The questions will require students to demonstrate knowledge, understanding, application, analysis, evaluation and creativity appropriate to each level.
 The key skills are embedded in the learning outcomes and will be assessed in the context of the learning outcomes.
 The examination will assess:

 The examination will have sections covering questions that address:

 designs programs that do not solve problems that they were designed to solve.
 Presents limited evaluation of some computer systems without making judgements about these or presenting conclusions.